Importing songs and MIDI presets

 - Custom fields: If you'd like to populate your custom fields for your songs, you can include this text in any number of additional columns in your import file.
 Set List Maker will map the additional columns to your defined custom fields in the sort order you've defined for them, so you must enter your custom field names into Set List Maker before performing the import.

-- For Android, the file can have any name.
-When the file is ready, you can copy it to any location on your device.
+- When the file is ready, you can copy it to any local or cloud storage location that Set List Maker can access.

-- After copying your file to your device, navigate to the Songs list in your database
+- In Set List Maker, navigate to the Songs list in your database

 show you a preview of the data it's importing.
 You can